 An introduction to prefixes, root words, combining forms, and suffixes, which are the component parts used to build medical terminology; these terms are then defined.
-Abbreviations. acronyms, eponyms, medical specialties/professions, drug highlights, information on diagnostic tests and human anatomy are integrated throughout.
-Open to Health Sciences or Biology majors or by permission from the Health Sciences Program Director.
+Abbreviations, acronyms, eponyms, medical specialties/professions, drug highlights, information on diagnostic tests and human anatomy are integrated throughout.
+Restricted to HSC majors by permission of the Health Sciences Program Director.